genes-and-health/TRE-documentation-v3/docs/how-to-update-this-documentation.md

 ### Steps:

-1. In [test-docs](https://genes-and-health.github.io/test-docs) to the page you want to update
+1. In [test-docs](https://genes-and-health.github.io/test-docs), navigate to the page you want to update.
-2. Click :material-file-edit-outline:{.md-typeset}
+2. Click :material-file-edit-outline:{.md-typeset}.
-3. If prompted, sign in with as a user with write access to the docs GitHub repo.
+3. If prompted, sign in as a user with write access to the `test-docs` GitHub repo.
 4. You are now in edit mode (editing the .md file for that documentation page).
 5. Commit changes… when you are happy with the edits you have made.